 Closed Captioning with CaptionSync can be affected by the quality of the audio content.
-This article shows some troubleshooting tips.
+This article describes the options available when a submission is rejected.

 When CaptionSync receives a submission for transcription, it is automatically assigned to an appropriate transcriber.
 We use only trained, professional transcribers, and they are generally able to handle a wide variety of subject matter and audio quality.
 AST carefully monitors transcription quality from all of our transcribers, so if our transcriber feels that the recording quality is such that they cannot maintain our expected quality standards for your submission, then they will reject it.
 A rejected submission is routed to our staff for review – if our reviewer feels that another transcriber may be able to tackle your submission, it will be reassigned to another transcriber.
 You will typically receive an automated notice if your submission is reassigned.
-If our reviewer feels that the audio quality is too poor to get a reasonable transcript, or if the submission has been rejected by too many transcribers, it is returned to you as a rejected submission.
-There is no fee charged for a rejected submission.
+If the submission gets rejected by too many transcribers, then a Difficult Audio option will be presented to you.
+We have a pool of transcribers who are capable of transcribing more difficult recordings, but this takes considerably more time and cost.
+If you approve the additional costs of routing the submission to this specialty pool, we will re-attempt to get the content transcribed.
+If you don't approve, the submission will stay as rejected and you will not be billed for any services.

 If you want our transcriber to just provide a best-effort to get a transcript without setting the quality standard as high as we typically ask, then you can indicate this in the Guidance to Transcriber section.
 This does not guarantee that they will complete the submission, but it will increase the likelihood that they will attempt it if the audio quality is poor.